temt-ceo/ZFNet-MLP-Mix/samples/michigan/README.md

 ```
 **Term Frequency-Inverse Document Frequency**<br>
 ```
+# (非常に頻出のワードを観察する)
-# Observe words that crop up across our corpus of documents.(非常に頻出のワードを観察する)
+# Observe words that crop up across our corpus of documents.
 # These words can lead to bad performance because they don't contain useful information.
 # Implement a useful statistical technique, Term frequency-inverse document frequency(tf-idf).
 # (The tf-idf is the product of the term frequency and the inverse document frequency)